numpy/numpy-tutorials/content/tutorial-nlp-from-scratch.md

 X_train, Y_train, X_test, Y_test = textproc.split_data(X, y, split_percentile=5)
 ```

-Now, we will apply the same process to the speeches in our dataset:
+You can apply the same process to the speeches in our dataset:

 ```{code-cell} ipython3
 speech_data_path = '../data/speeches.csv'